12 ways to improve your symptoms if you’re an adult with ADHD

 1. What works for one person may not work for all

-Medication tends to only help symptoms like attention, concentration and focus.
-Which leaves symptoms like disorganization, procrastination, and impulsivity untreated.
+Medication tends to only help symptoms like attention, concentration, and focus.
+Which leaves symptoms such as disorganization, procrastination, or impulsiveness untreated.

 There’s a lot you can do to help yourself.
-Filing cabinets can be used to sort out paper clutter.
-Try a calming yoga or meditation class.
-Schedule regular healthy meals and improve your diet.
+Filing cabinets can help you to be more organized by providing a way to sort out paper clutter.
+Calming yoga or meditation classes can improve your concentration and focus and lead to less procrastinating.
+Ensure you schedule regular meal times and eat plenty of vegetables and fiber.
+Cut down on sugar and ensure water is your main drink.
 Exercise every day and consider budgeting advice if you have difficulty managing your money.
-2

 3. Long-acting medication may control symptoms better than short-acting medication

-Ask your doctor if changing the form of your medication may benefit you.
-3
+Ask your doctor if taking a more slowly releasing version of your medication would benefit you.

 4. Create lists to keep you on task

-5. Sunlight and fresh air helps boost your mood
+5. Sunlight and fresh air help boost your mood

 6. Erratic eating makes you more distracted and less focused